 We all want the “happy ever after” love story.
 To fall in love the same old fashioned romantic way our parents did back in “the good old days”.
 As much as this is still possible, it has become less likely because the world of technology along with the face of dating has evolved into a new generation of daters.
 It was the telephone that first made long-distance relationships possible, which has further been backed by the likes of Skype and other video chat mediums.
-Along with the internet came the endless possibilities to find true love online, including the chances if even rekindling old crushes and flames who had been lost touch with over the years.
+Along with the internet came the endless possibilities to find true love online, including the chances of even rekindling old crushes and flames with whom you had lost touch with over the years.

 Well a new dawn is upon us and it is taking online dating to a whole new level.
 Ladies and gentlemen…introducing video dating.
 It seems that a simple profile picture and a cute sales pitch just wasn’t hacking it anymore for enthusiastic online daters.
 It was becoming clear that website owners and app developers had to come up with an even more satisfying solution: video dating.
 We’ve done online chats and mobile apps…it was only a matter of time before things were going to be cracked up another notch.
 Video dating could very well pave the way to the new generation of dating.